donggunn/devConfigs/README.md

 ![Screenshot](http://i.imgur.com/xXjk0NV.png)

 ## Unity tmux shortcut

 First thing, copy .termric.sh to your home folder or whatever location you feel suitable, this path should be updated on the tmux.desktop file.

 Copy tmux.desktop to your /usr/share/applications/ folder, keep in mind you need sudo permission to do so.

-To see the new app on unity reload its database with:
+The new app icon will be displayed on unity after reloading its database with:

 	sudo update-desktop-database

 ## Gnome Terminal Theme